 The Bulldog has a low-slung, heavy-set body with a massive short face and head, wide shoulders and sturdy limbs.
 The Bulldog is medium size, although he can weigh up to fifty pounds (averages between 40-50 pounds).
 He has short hair that requires little grooming other than brushing.

-Because Bulldogs are prone to weight issues, he does need exercise to keep him healthy.
-However, having short muzzles, they may have difficulty breathing and this can be exacerbated in high heat and humidity.
-So, walks and other exercise should be done in the cooler morning and evening hours.
+Having short muzzles, and a propensity towards obesity, they may have difficulty breathing and this can be exacerbated in high heat and humidity.
+Because they are prone to weight issues, he does need exercise to keep him healthy.
+However, So, walks and other exercise should be done in the cooler morning and evening hours.

 Stairs and swimming pools are safety hazards for Bulldogs.
 Bulldogs may enjoy wading in water, but should not be allowed to be in water that is above their bellies and must be supervised at all times.